Culture of Gjakova: The "Esnaf"

-From the crosscut sources and from the verbal declarations of the head esnafs or its members, we learn that |in Gjakova the esnaf saved their function and authority up to late, up to the third decade of the 20th century.
-Therefore, from the declarations of the tailors head esnaf, Mr. Ahmet Domi, on 21 June 1924, we learn that this esnaf with humanitarian aid collected from its members and other charitable people, bought shops, fields, valleys, etc., and from their benefits helped the poor members of the esnae and other people in need.
+From the crosscut sources and from the verbal declarations of the head esnafs or its members, we learn that in Gjakova, the esnaf saved their function and authority up to late, up to the third decade of the 20th century.
+Therefore, from the declarations of the tailors head esnaf, Mr. Ahmet Domi, on 21 June 1924, we learn that this esnaf with humanitarian aid collected from its members and other charitable people, bought shops, fields, valleys, etc., and from their benefits helped the poor members of the esnaf and other people in need.
 With this income they built a bridge above the stream, called the Terzi Bridge, that is 120m long.

 Besides many other functions, craftsmen were also known for their humanitarian activities, such as helping the poor, the ill and disabled people.
 The most known craftsman, was the head-craft of the tailors, who dispersed to their members and the poor ones, food aid, built public buildings, fountains, bridges, etc.

 Gjakova belonged to the cities, which during the 18th and 19th centuries, used the weakness and anarchy, which covered the Ottoman Empire and its administrative system, by empowering the power of esnafs in the Bazaar up to the level of non-defying the local governmental authority or the influence of "bejlers" (person of higher rank).
-The bound of craftsmen to esnafs and the rigorous respecting of their rules saved the trade development to the Grand Bazaar and the beginning of the 20th century, when, from the lack of authority of the state government, the esnafs kept the order and peace with power of weapons.
+The bound of craftsmen to [snafs and the rigorous respecting of their rules saved the trade development to the Grand Bazaar and the beginning of the 20th century, when, from the lack of authority of the state government, the esnafs kept the order and peace with power of weapons.

-At the head of the Esnaf the best master craftsmen were chosen, so called more "esnafli".
+At the head of the Esnaf, the best master craftsmen were chosen, so called more "esnafli".

 Therefore, the power of the head if the esnaf, that in Gjakova was called "Qehaja", was very big.
 In Gjakova the head of the esnaf carried a special stick or cane, which was the sign of the authority that he had.
 This cane he used as a signal for closing a shop of a craftsman, which broke the rules of the esnaf.
 There were case when he ordered the closure of one shop for limited time, for three, six months or for a year.
 But there were also cases when the head of the esnaf closed the shop good and recessed the owner from the esnaf forever.
 At the 19th century in Gjakova it is mentioned the most known head of the esnaf of the tailors, Latif Gjuza.